adamrt/sane-term/README.md

 Cycle through terms.

 Multi Term changed too many settings and broke my workflow.
-All I need is some sane defaults and ability to cylce through terminals and create new ones.
+All I need is some sane defaults and ability to cycle through terminals and create new ones.

 __Setup__